Fiducial marker: "Banana for scale"

 "Banana for scale" refers to an Internet meme involving using a banana as a fiducial marker.
 The meme began in August 2010, where a man posted to Facebook a picture of a safe with a banana beside it.
 From there, the meme spread primarily via Reddit; The Daily Dot remarked that "[the meme] had become a hilarious game with redditors try to one up each other."
 In 2024, the mobile Reddit app tracked the length of how much the user scrolled through content measured in number of banana lengths, including awarding users with achievements for scrolling various amounts of bananas.
+In 2024 SpaceX had a banana toy printed with the text "(for scale)" float in Starship flight test 6.
+Printed on the vehicle was also an anthropomorphic banana character, holding a life-sized banana for scale.